bloovis/marc.mirror/README.md

 the Kanopy patron's "Patron is allowed to use Kanopy" attibute to No, and run the above tests again.
 This time, the final response should say something about an invalid patron cardnumber instead of "Greetings from Koha".

-If something goes wrong, be aware that the SIP2 server writes its log messages to `/var/log/messages`.
-This command will find those messages:

-    egrep koha_sip /var/log/messages | less

 #### Test with testsip2.rb